joelouthan/theologic.us/content/posts/now-sings-my-soul-psalms/2019-11-19-now-sings-my-soul-psalms.md

 </div>

 Your Son has shed his blood for me,
-	so that I no believe.
+	so that I now believe.

 Your Son has given up his life,
 	so that I might live forever.